-The Non-Uniformed Employee Retirement Plan require participation by all full-time employees of the City and Library.
+The Non-Uniformed Employee Retirement Plan requires participation by all full-time employees of the City and Library.
 This is a defined benefit plan where employees contribute 3% of their salary to the plan.
-Vesting occurs after 10 years of service.
-Full retirement benefits may be received at age 65, or age 62 with at least 30 years of service.
-Full retirement benefits for vest employees are calculated as follows: Final average compensation (36 months) multiplied by 1.6% (the benefit factor) multiplied by years of service.
+Vesting occurs after ten years of service.
+Full retirement benefits may be received at age 65 with at least ten years of service, or age 62 with at least 30 years of service.
+Full retirement benefits for vested employees are calculated as follows: Final average compensation (greatest 3 years of most recent 10 years) multiplied by 1.6% (the benefit factor) multiplied by years of service.
 Early retirement is also available and is actuarially calculated.

 The Police and Fire Retirement Plan requires participation by all sworn officers of the Police and Fire Departments.
-This is a hybrid plan: defined contribution and defined benefit.
-Employees contribute 5% of their salary to the plan.
-Vesting occurs after 10 year of service.
+This is a hybrid plan: defined contribution (401a) and defined benefit.
+Employees contribute 5% of their salary to their defined contribution account which is 100% vested from day one.
+Vesting for the defined benefit plan occurs after 10 year of service at which time a lump sum City payment is contributed to the employees' 401a account.
 Full retirement benefits may be received at age 50 with 25 years of service.
-A full retirement benefit for vested employees is equivalent to the employee's defined contribution account balance plus an offset defined benefit amount which is actuarially calculated.
+A full retirement benefit for vested employees is equivalent to the employee's defined contribution account balance at the time of retirement plus an offset defined benefit amount which is actuarially calculated.

 As a public employee, you have a unique opportunity to supplement your retirement income.
-Utilizing the 401 or 457 retirement plan, you can invest through automatic payroll deductions.
-In a Section 457 deferred compensation plan and in may 401 defined contribution plans, you may save pre-tax dollars.
+Utilizing the voluntary 457 retirement plan, you may invest through automatic payroll deductions.
+In a Section 457 deferred compensation plan you save pre-tax dollars.
 Pre-tax contributions are funds contributed before federal, and in most cases state and local, income taxes are withheld.
-Your contributions and your earnings on them are not taxed while you let them grow, since they are retirements savings.
+Your contributions and your earnings are not taxed while you let them grow.

-The City of University City provides $100,000 death benefit for each full-time employee, which is effective the first day of employment.
+A $100,000 death benefit full-time employees is provided under an insured arrangement with the premiums paid by the Pension Plans.
+This benefit is effective the first day of employment.
 Further details are covered in the life insurance booklet.

-Disability benefits of up to 67% of compensation are provided under an insured arrangement with the premium paid by the Pension Plans.
+Disability benefits for full-time employees of up to 67% of compensation are provided under an insured arrangement with the premiums paid by the Pension Plans.
 Elimination period of this benefit is 90 days.
 Further details are covered in the Long Term Disability Insurance booklet.

 1 through 5